 and consultations about concerns of possible misconduct with the Research

-Integrity Officer, and will be counseled about appropriate procedures for
+Integrity Officer, and is counseled about appropriate procedures for

 Whistleblower.
 The Research Integrity

-Officer will monitor the treatment of individuals who bring allegations of
+Officer monitors the treatment of individuals who bring allegations of

 misconduct or of inadequate institutional response thereto, and those who